 Down below is a free PDF download of The Anatomy of Great Content – a content marketing model for both marketers and strategic communicators.
-It explains what makes for successful social marketing content.
+It explains what makes for successful content marketing content.

 It sounds obvious, but there’s two words in content marketing.
 Over the past couple of years consulting I’ve noticed that marketers tend to struggle with the ‘content’ (communication) end of things.
 And strategic communicators with the ‘marketing’ end of things.

 What makes for great content?